How a Browser Renders a Website

 Once HTML and CSS are understood, the browser prepares the render tree, a structure containing only the elements that will appear on the screen.

-Non-visual elements like <head>
+Non-visual elements like

-Elements with display: none
+Elements with

 Each node in the render tree includes: